-Review the list of components that will be utilized before beginning the Arrow[®] Pressure Injectable CVC insertion procedure.
+Review the list of components that will be utilized before beginning the Arrow® CVC insertion procedure.
 Kits / Sets may not contain all accessory components detailed in this section.
-Become familiar with instructions for each individual component before beginning the actual insertion procedure.
+Become familiar with instructions for individual component(s) before beginning the actual insertion procedure.